Is Trump’s popularity in China a long-term deal?

 Ask anyone on the street what they think of Trump and invariably, they laugh and say “rich!”.
 And in a nation where making money is currently ‘everything’, a rich president is to be admired.

 To the Chinese people, he’s a successful “Fu Er Dai” which roughly translated, means “second generation of rich Chinese”, or less literally, someone who has inherited their wealth from their affluent parents.
-As you can probably tell, “Fu Er Dai” is not always a positive term in a country still very much steeped in poverty.
+As you can probably tell, “Fu Er Dai” is not always a positive term in a country still very much steeped in poverty in China.
 There are often claims they spend extravagantly and show-off far too much.
-The important thing here, however, is that he’s seen as successful.
+The important thing here, however, is that he's seen as successful.

 Popular or not, it hasn’t stopped locals from poking fun at the new American president.
 He's a ‘Chuan Pu’ (川普) an abbreviation for putonghua (Chinese) spoken in the Sichuan province.
 Literally, it means Mandarin with a Sichuan accent.
 It is a way of mocking someone who doesn’t speak standard Mandarin or someone who speaks with a heavy accent.